-Both the indoor and outdoor complexes are chlorinated using chlorine gas, which is contained in two separate 920 kg cylinders and chlorinator systems; one at the eastern extreme and one at the western extreme of the site.
+Both the indoor and outdoor complexes are chlorinated using chlorine gas, which is contained in two separate 920 kg cylinders and chlorinator systems; one at the eastern boundary and one at the western boundary of the site.
 From time to time the chlorine gas is complemented by the manual dosing of calcium or sodium hypochlorite.

 During July 2004 a medium pressure UV disinfection system was installed at the Aquatic Centre.
 This has resulted in savings on chemicals, heating, maintenance and water costs.
 The UV system operates by reducing the level of chloramines (combined chlorine compounds) which are the cause of the unpleasant chlorine smells in pools.
 Since the installation of the system the chlorine levels in the pool have decreased by 3 to 5 times to a level typically below 0.3 ppm.
 The water is also clearer and less milky, with bacterial levels dropping from low to nearly zero due to the water going through the UV system several times a day.
-Alterations were undertaken on the indoor facility in 2008 with the construction of year-round waterslides consisting of fully enclosed tubes with a 18.5m tower, which is also enclosed.
+Alterations were undertaken on the indoor facility in 2008 with the construction of year-round waterslides.